linuxserver/pixelflux/README.md

 *   **Dynamic Quality Optimizations:**
     *   **Paint-Over for Static Regions:** After a region remains static for `paint_over_trigger_frames`, it is resent at high quality (JPEG) or as a new IDR frame (H.264) to correct any compression artifacts.
     *   **Damage Throttling:** For highly active regions, the system can temporarily reduce the frequency of change detection to save CPU cycles.
-*   **Direct Callback Mechanism:** Provides encoded stripe data directly to your Python code for real-time processing or streaming.
+*   **Direct Callback Mechanism:** Provides encoded stripe data directly to your Python code for real-time processing or streaming, using zero-copy `memoryview` objects.

 ## Example: Real-time H.264 Streaming with WebSockets